 As I have traveled and started a business, I have been amazed at the depth and breadth of knowledge that serves as a foundation, coming from my years of Waldorf education.

-Describing himself as “a lifelong Waldorf student”, Neal Ritter graduated from Shepherd Valley in 2001.
+Describing himself as “a lifelong Waldorf student”, Neal Ritter graduated from Shepherd Valley (now Boulder Valley) in 2001.
 He attended Tara Performing Arts High School, then spent several years traveling to 26 countries on several continents.

 In 2007, Neal co-founded the Laughing Coyote Project, a non-profit dedicated to teaching Earth Skills, and has been playing games, telling stories and immersing himself in the ancestral skills ever since.